Buy Now at Amazon

 TV was a clunky box in the corner, nothing but images on a screen telling the same story over and over.
 The stories were old and small and over before they began.
 Yesterday’s gossip and twice-cold toast.
 They gave me nothing.

-Praise for How to Prepare for the Past
+Praise for How to

 “A fantastic memoir of a lifelong love affair with music, intertwined with recollections of a time when Music functioned as a Power in the Earth.
 Cullman’s recollections are written from a wry, wise, and witty vantage point: that of an undaunted, participating witness to an extraordinary time in history.
 A great book.”